metabase/metabase/docs/questions/query-builder/expressions-list.md

 ### hour

-Takes a datetime and returns an integer with the hour as an integer (0-23).
+Takes a datetime and returns the hour as an integer (0-23).

 Syntax: `hour([datetime column)`.